kellan/kellan.github.io/_posts/2024-06-06-anonymous-questions.md

 Where we get into trouble is when anonymous questions give folks a cheap and easy public venue to express dissatisfaction and dissent.
 As someone who has spent my fair share of time in jail for public dissent I am pro-dissent.
 But broadcasting anonymous questions creates an asymmetry where it is easier to disrupt communication than to create understanding.
 You can think of it as a parallel to spam where it is infinitely cheaper to send spam than to fight it and how that means certain venues of communication can't exist because they have no defenses.

-Anonymous questions don't even have to be answered as many teams use tools or processes that show the questions, and so the act of asking the question is now primarily a message directed at the larger team with the question answer's role in the whole exchange being perfunctory.
+Anonymous questions don't even have to be answered as many teams use tools or processes that show the questions, and so the act of asking the question is now primarily a message directed at the larger team with the question answerer's role in the whole exchange being perfunctory.

 ### A Quick Suggestion on Splitting the Difference